Greg Jones (fullback)

-Gregory B. Jones, Sr. (born May 9, 1981) is a former American football fullback.
-He was drafted by the Jacksonville Jaguars in the second round of the 2004 NFL Draft and also played for the Houston Texans.
-He played college football at Florida State.
+Gregory B. Jones Sr. (born May 9, 1981) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Jacksonville Jaguars in the second round of the 2004 NFL draft and also played for the Houston Texans.

-Early years
+Early life

 Jones attended Battery Creek High School in Beaufort, South Carolina, where he earned all-state honors on offense and defense, and also ran track and field, recording a personal best of 10.7 seconds in the 100 meters.

 College career

 Initially recruited as an All-State Linebacker, he played for Florida State as a running back.
-Freshman 00': In the season opener (Week 1) vs. North Carolina (Sep.16), Jones scored his first Collegiate Touchdown as a Seminole.
-Despite having a strong season it would end early; tore the ACL in is left knee finishing the season playing in 7 games (Missed the last 5).
+As a freshman, Jones scored his first collegiate touchdown as a Seminole in the season opener versus North Carolina.
+Despite having a strong season it would end early; tore the ACL in is left knee finishing the season playing in seven games, and missing the last five.

 Professional career

 Jacksonville Jaguars

-The Jaguars selected Jones in the second round of the 2004 NFL Draft.
-In Jacksonville, he has mostly seen action as fullback, filling in at tailback and as a substitute for Fred Taylor.
+The Jaguars selected Jones in the second round of the 2004 NFL draft.
+In Jacksonville, he mostly saw action as fullback, filling in at tailback and as a substitute for Fred Taylor.